Captain Abram Kean

 Abram Kean was born July 8, 1855, at Flowers Island on Bonavista Bay (Tarver, p.
 169).
 Kean, p.
-1, says that "Flowers Island" is actually two islands, one of them, Kean's Island, being his family home.
+1, says that "Flowers Island" is actually two islands, one of them, Kean's Island, being his family home (Winsor, p.
+110, has a photo of the two islands showing just how rough and wind-swept they were and presumably are.
+Don't bother with Google Maps for this; they don't have the same island names, and the photos are too poor to show anything anyway).
 Brown, pp. 3-5, says that he was the son of an illiterate fisherman.
 His parents were Joseph and Jane Kean, and they had five other sons and three daughters (Kean, p.
 1).
 Abram was the only one of his family to go to school, although he quit at age eleven after just three years actual tuition (Kean, p.
 3; he didn't like it, and his uneducated family saw no need for it, so they let him quit.
 Later, when his children went to school, he went with them, studying navigation -- and so, presumably, math -- while they took elementary classes; Kean, pp. 16-17).

 He first joined a seal hunt, under one of his brothers, at that same age (it is noteworthy that his uncle William Kean commanded one of the two very first sealing steamers, the first Wolf, in 1863; Chafe, p.
 25, Kean, p.
 88).
 Helped by his connections, Abram rose to command a "watch" of sealers at twenty.
 In 1882, at age 27, "becoming impatient and not wishing to serve any longer under another man" (Kean, p.
 8), he applied for and was given his first sealing ship, the Hannie and Bennie -- and failed to bring anything home.
 The next year, a storm almost sank the Hannie and Bennie -- and Kean stayed with her even when word came that his father was dying (Kean, p.
 9, although apparently he managed to make it home shortly before his father's death).
 So, in 1883, he was broke, without a ship, and with a large family of his own and his relatives' to raise (Kean, p.
 11).